 Cycling in Cornwall

-Many an End-to-Ender has started or finished their personal epic at Land’s End, getting in or out as fast as possible.
-But the dramatic and thrilling scenery of Cornwall could keep you cycling here all summer, on the tiny rural back roads, the many superb family trails, or the challenging mountain biking courses.
+Many an end-to-end cyclist has started or finished their personal epic at Land’s End.
+However, there’s much more to cycling in Cornwall, and the county’s dramatic and thrilling scenery could keep you cycling here all year round.

-Taking your bike on the tiny ferry across Falmouth Bay is a great experience.
-But perhaps the most memorable ride – or push – is the one across to the island of St Michael’s Mount, outside Penzance, over a cobbled causeway often covered by the tide.
-It’s one of many unique cycling experiences in this most unique of counties.
+There are plenty of ferry rides you can take in Cornwall with your bike, such as the Helford and Falmouth ferries, which make for a great experience.
+Yet perhaps the most memorable ride – or push – is the one across to the island of St Michael’s Mount, outside Penzance, over a cobbled causeway often covered by the tide.
+It’s just one of many unique cycling experiences in this most unique of counties.

 Cycling groups and clubs in Cornwall